Case Study – Sulekha Varma

 On completing my placement, I returned to Lucinda Russell’s yard as Racing Secretary, then moved to Berkshire to be Racing Manager at the Arabian Racing Organisation 2 years later.
 I joined The Jockey Club as a Trainee Clerk of the Course in October 2009.
 I qualified in March 2010 and went on to work at Market Rasen & Nottingham Racecourses and latterly Warwick and Huntingdon Racecourses.
 I joined the team at Hamilton Park Racecourse, as Racing Manager & Clerk of the Course, in January 2016.

-The best best part of my day may sound slightly odd, but it is usually after the last race on a raceday.
+The best part of my day may sound slightly odd, but it is usually after the last race on a raceday.
 The high that you get when a day has gone well is unbeatable, especially when you have seen some talented horses and our many and varied customers have enjoyed themselves.
 More importantly, a day is only considered successful when every jockey and horse has come home safely.

 The proudest moment of my career so far has to be clerking my first terrestrial TV raceday at Warwick Racecourse, which was a huge buzz.
 Warwick is a small racecourse and also one of very few in the country to get the opportunity to be the main site for the day’s production.
 Back then, the pictures were broadcast on Channel 4 and doing interviews for The Morning Line, having the mobile studio in the centre of the course and all the presenters and cameras on site was both exciting and nerve-wracking.